openbibleinfo/Bible-Reference-Formatter/README.md

 I don't have specific plans to develop this library further beyond bug fixes.
 However, if you're interested, here are some possibilities:

-1. Make ES5- and browser-friendly.
-2. Add more conversion formats.
+1. Add more conversion target formats (more translations and languages).
-3. Use a standard Grunt-based build process.
+2. Use a standard Grunt-based build process.
-4. Package it for npm.
+3. Package it for npm.